Attention Pro Bono Volunteers:

 The national Wills for Heroes program was created by the Wills for Heroes Foundation after September 11, 2001 and is designed to assist emergency personnel in preparing basic estate planning documents to protect themselves and their families.
 Wills for Heroes in Wisconsin is sponsored by the State Bar of Wisconsin's Pro Bono Program, with the generous support of Foley and Lardner LLP, Thrivent Financial for Lutherans, LexisNexis and the State Bar Young Lawyers Division.

-• Event operation: The clinics are broken into morning and afternoon sessions, each lasting 3 hours, with each attorney volunteer seeing one first responder per hour.
-First responders complete an estate planning questionnaire and watch an estate planning video prior to their appointment with the attorney volunteer.
+• Event operation: First responders complete an estate planning questionnaire and watch an estate planning video prior to their appointment with the attorney volunteer.
 The attorney volunteers use customized software to create each first responder's estate plan.
 At subsequent stations, the estate planning documents are witnessed and notarized.

 • Training: Complete the online ethics course prior to volunteering at a clinic.
 Law students will be paired with volunteer attorneys for training.
 Law students may also attend a clinic to observe prior to volunteering.